DreamOfTheRedChamber/system-design-interviews/storage_mySQL/mysql_datastructure.md

 - [Practices to use B/B+ tree efficiently](#practices-to-use-bb-tree-efficiently)
 - [References](#references)

-# Binary search tree

-* Cons: Not balanced, worst case is a list

 # Balanced binary  tree
 * Based on the idea of binary search tree, with the following improvements:
   * The height difference between left and right child is 1 at maximum
 * Cons: